 StudiCloud @ HFU:

-The Hochschule Furtwangen University (HFU) is running their own private cloud infrastructure, called Cloud Infrastructure and Application (CloudIA).
-The targeted users of the CloudIA project are HFU staff and students running e-Learning applications, and external people for collaboration purposes.
-In May 2011 we launched a Studi-Cloud which enables every HFU member to create a virtual machine through an easy to use Cloud Wizard (as depicted above).
-User can currently choose between three Linux VMs which are accessible either via command line (SSH) or Remote Desktop (X2Go).
+Furtwangen University (HFU) runs its own private cloud infrastructure, Cloud Infrastructure and Application (CloudIA).
+The targeted users of the CloudIA project are HFU staff and students running e-learning applications, and external parties for collaboration purposes.
+In May 2011 we launched a Studi-Cloud which enables every HFU member to create a virtual machine through an easy-to-use Cloud Wizard (as depicted above).
+Users can currently choose between three Linux VMs which are accessible either via command line (SSH) or Remote Desktop (X2Go).

 To avoid multiple user managements, StudiCloud authentication is based on a "Single Sign-On" (SSO) solution using Shibboleth.
-Every HFU student gets access to the cloud management interface with her/his HFU account.
+Every HFU student receives access to the cloud management interface with her/his HFU account.

-There is a demo video of StudiCloud available: here.
+A demo video of StudiCloud is available: here.

 Each VM is exclusively used by its creator.
 During the night we automatically suspend every running VM to avoid misuse.
-The VMs can be restarted, no data gets lost.
+The VMs can be restarted and no data is lost.

 StudiCloud for Everybody:

 The StudiCloud software includes a WebGUI for an Open Nebula driven cloud infrastructure.
-It allows user to create VMs through a simple to use web interface (see screenshots).
+It allows user to create VMs through a simple-to-use web interface (see screenshots).
 Furthermore, it provides a backend proxy to connect to the Single-Sign-On service Shibboleth for user authentication.
-StudiCloud interacts with the cloud management software OpenNebula and necessary infrastructure components like DNS, DHCP, NFS.
+StudiCloud interacts with the cloud management software OpenNebula and required infrastructure components such as DNS, DHCP, NFS.

 - WebGUI for OpenNebula user to quickly deploy VMs

 - New VMs within seconds due to integration of KVM Copy-On-Write images